Homaei/VANET-in-NS2.34/README.md

 - Custom VANET protocol implementation in NS2.34.
 - **Improved Routing by Genetic Algorithm:** The routing efficiency in VANETs has been significantly enhanced by integrating a Genetic Algorithm.
 This optimization technique improves the routing process by selecting the most efficient paths based on a set of criteria, including but not limited to distance, speed, and traffic conditions.
 Genetic Algorithms allow dynamic adaptation to changing network conditions, ensuring optimal communication between vehicles.
+- **SDN-Enhanced VANET Network:** Utilizing Software-Defined Networking (SDN), we have further improved the VANET network's performance.
+This approach helps in reducing delay in routing, decreasing congestion, and increasing the packet delivery ratio.
+By decoupling the control and data planes, SDN allows for more flexible network management and optimization strategies, leading to more efficient and reliable communication in VANET scenarios.
 - Example simulation scenarios and configurations.
 - Detailed comments within the code for easier understanding and modification.